Westover Hills Presbyterian Church: Facilities and Ministries

+Westover Hills is active in new church development supporting both The Table, a former Evangelical Presbyterian Church development now part of the PC(USA), and a new LGBTQIA+ led worshiping community.

 A new multi-million-dollar facility for the preschool and congregational use was begun in 2005.
 The facility includes a regulation basketball court that doubles as the church Fellowship Hall, classrooms for the preschool and church activities, and a full commercial kitchen.
 The original church building continues to be used as office and meeting space.
 In 2011 the chapel was renamed “Hardie Chapel” in thanksgiving for Richard Hardie’s many years of service.

 Church facilities are used by many outside groups including Barely Legal Young-people’s Group (a part of Alcoholics Anonymous), a local volleyball academy, neighborhood associations, and other groups.

 The copper clad roof with the Celtic cross topping the cupola serves as a landmark in the neighborhood and can be seen from many vantages in the northern part of Little Rock.

 Pastors

 Westover Hills has been served by six installed pastors and numerous interim pastors since its founding.
 Each pastor left their own imprint on the congregation.
 Common to all the pastors at Westover Hills is a commitment to progressive causes important to the church.
 The pastors of Westover Hills include: